Thematic Areas · Governance & Rights

 Implemented in partnership with Malawi's judiciary, police, and traditional leaders, these mobile courts offer both adjudication and public legal education.
 Community members not only witness justice in action but also learn about their rights.

-One widow in Traditional Authority (T/A) Phweremwe shared how, after her husband's death, in-laws unlawfully seized her property, leaving her and her children destitute.
+One widow in T/A Phweremwe shared how, after her husband's death, in-laws unlawfully seized her property, leaving her and her children destitute.
 With support from a mobile court session, she successfully reclaimed her assets—restoring both her economic security and dignity.
 Today, she's an active advocate for women's rights in her community.

 This model has demystified the legal process, empowered women to report GBV, and increased local understanding of the law.
-Women now participate more confidently in local leadership and decision-making processes, transforming justice from an abstract concept into a tool for real social change.
+Women now participate more confidently in local leadership and decision-making processes.

 Community mobile court session